 About:

 As a fine metal artist, I am driven by a passion for creating unique and true one-of-a-kind pieces.
 I delve into the fabric of everyday life, infusing it with humor and storytelling while I employ anthropomorphism creating whimsical and relatable characters that resonate with viewers.
-My journey as an artist began as a jeweler, but over time I became captivated by the versatility of metal and the endless possibilities it offered.
+My artistic journey began as a jeweler, where a focus on fine detail and patience led me to create intricate metalwork while emphasizing natural color variation through the use of metals, without paint or patina.

 I strive to create pieces that are both visually striking and emotionally resonant.
 I love to incorporate animals as the main characters in my pieces because I believe they have a special connection to our hearts and minds, and I try to capture that essence in my work.
 My goal is to create pieces that are whimsical and playful, but also convey a sense of depth and meaning.